Funeral directors, Ballarat

 • Homicide, suicide, drug overdose, poisoning or suspicious cause of death is involved

-• A person has died at work or fire or accident were involved
+• A person has died at work, from fire or if an accident was involved

 • The deceased person was the resident of a government institution